 - Timeline: When do you need a solution?

-Leads that score high on all four BANT criteria are sales-ready.
+Leads scoring high on all four are sales-ready.
 Those missing one or two go back to nurturing.
+You can also use CHAMP (Challenges, Authority, Money, Prioritization) for consultative sales.

 Step 4: Implement Lead Scoring

-Lead scoring assigns points to leads based on explicit and implicit behaviors.
-Explicit data includes job title, company size, and industry.
-Implicit data includes email opens, website visits, content downloads, and webinar attendance.
-Use a scale of 0-100, with thresholds for marketing qualified leads (MQL) and sales qualified leads (SQL).
-For example:
+Lead scoring assigns points based on explicit and implicit behaviors.
+Explicit data: job title, company size, industry.
+Implicit data: email opens, website visits, content downloads.
+Use a scale of 0-100, with thresholds for MQL (Marketing Qualified Lead) and SQL (Sales Qualified Lead).
+Example:

 - MQL: 30-59 points